Notifications

 Department users can update report information through the Department Portal using the Department User Review and Edit flow.
 This allows authorized personnel to correct, supplement, or update report data while preserving the original citizen submission.

-Citizens can use Dropbox to submit helpful material such as event photos, surveillance footage, phone videos, screenshots, documents, or additional context.
-The submission is routed into Ireport so department users can review the material in a structured system instead of collecting files through disconnected email threads, social media messages, or unmanaged file links.
+Submissions are routed into Ireport so department users can review the material in a structured system instead of collecting files through disconnected email threads, social media messages, or unmanaged file links.

 Does Ireport help citizens communicate with their local police department?
 Citizen Users